Search

 1/2 pound beef tripe

-10 pieces beef ball, halved
+10 beef balls, halved

 1 pound ribeye steak, thinly sliced